ramingasanov/phpvms/modules/DisposableTech/README.md

-## Disposable Technical Specs and Runways Module for phpVMS v7
+# Disposable Technical Specs and Runways Module

-Module is compatible with the latest dev build as of 28APR2021, there is no need to modify any default files.
+Module is compatible with any latest development build of phpVMS v7 released after **28.APR.2021**.
+Provides;
-Technically all blade files (views/pages or whatever you call them) should work with your template but they are mainly designed for Bootstrap compatible themes (like Disposable Themes, Stisla etc).

-So if something looks weird in your template then you need to edit them.

-**Installation Steps**
+* Runway Details (check Support Files folder for a basic dataset)
+* ICAO/Subfleet/Aircraft Specifications (Mainly focused on SimBrief and supporting multiple addons for simulators)
+* ICAO Type based Maintenance Periods, Pitch and Roll angles (for TO and LANDING), Flap/Gear Speeds definitions
+* Basic fuel calculator (mostly useful for GA/Helicopter flights)

+## Installation Steps

 * Manual Install : Upload contents of the package to your root/modules folder via ftp or your control panel's file manager
 * GitHub Clone : Clone/pull repository to your root/modules/DisposableTech folder